Athletics at the 1988 Summer Olympics – Men's 400 metres

 The men's 400 metres at the 1988 Summer Olympics in Seoul, South Korea took place between 24 and 28 September 1988.
 Seventy-five athletes from 55 nations competed.
-The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The event was won by Steve Lewis of the United States, the second in what would ultimately be 7 consecutive American victories stretching from 1984 to 2008.
+The maximum number of athletes per nation had been set at three since the 1930 Olympic Congress.
+The event was won by 0.06 seconds by Steve Lewis of the United States, the second in what would ultimately be seven consecutive American victories stretching from 1984 to 2008.
 The United States swept the podium in the event for the third time, having previously done so in 1904 and 1968.

 Summary

 It always promised to be a classic.
 The clear favourite was the legendary American Harry "Butch" Reynolds.
-He had set a new world record of 43.29 seconds only a few months before.
+He had set a new world record of 43.29 seconds six weeks before.
 Reynolds breezed through the heats and into the final.

 The final, ran on Thursday September 28, 1988, started somewhat as expected, with Reynolds holding back and saving himself for his normal strong finish.
 To the surprise of most watching a young American Steve Lewis went out strong from the start and gave Reynolds a run for his money.
 Entering the home straight Lewis was leading and Reynolds charging back at him but Reynolds left it too late and the 19yr old Lewis hung on for victory in an amazing time of 43.87sec.
 Reynolds finished second and Danny Everett third for an American sweep.
 The same trio was also involved with Kevin Robinzine in winning the 4 × 400 m relay.

-The career of Lewis was blighted by injury although he did compete in the 1992 Summer Olympics in Barcelona, Spain, placing 2nd in 400m and being part of the American quartet who took gold in 4 × 400 m relay.
+The career of Lewis was blighted by injury although he did compete in the 1992 Summer Olympics in Barcelona, Spain, placing second in 400m and being part of the American quartet who took gold in 4 × 400 m relay.